truenas/documentation/content/SCALE/GettingStarted/Install/_index.md

 {{< /expand >}}
 {{< /enterprise >}}

-The installation process covers installing SCALE using an <file>iso</file>.
+The installation process covers installing TrueNAS using an <file>iso</file>.

 TrueNAS uses DHCP to provide the initial system IP address.
-After that, either use the Console setup menu to reconfigure the primary network interface with a static IP address or use the SCALE UI to make network changes and complete the initial configuration.
+After that, either use the Console setup menu to reconfigure the primary network interface with a static IP address or use the TrueNAS UI to make network changes and complete the initial configuration.

 Finally, it covers backing up your system configuration to a file and saving an initial system debug file.